-- HSU Library - Offers directories of graduate programs by discipline areas (ask for help at the reference desk to find these) Links on the Library’s Web page to graduate school information (includes catalogs on line).
+- Humboldt Library - Offers directories of graduate programs by discipline areas (ask for help at the reference desk to find these) Links on the Library’s Web page to graduate school information (includes catalogs on line).

 Below are some additional questions to ask yourself regarding other factors:

 - Academic requirements: What is the GPA requirement?
 What is the program’s average GPA?
 Does my GPA meet the requirement or is it close to their average?
 Have I completed all of the prerequisites required for the program?
 Do you need to take the GRE, MCAT, LSAT, or any other entrance exam?

 - Experience requirements: What are the experience requirements for the program?
 Have I completed and documented those experiences?
 If your academic history doesn’t qualify you as a strong candidate, taking some time to gain experience in the field could boost your application.